SapanKr800/SapanKr800/README.md

 ![Design and Development](https://github.com/SapanKr800/SapanKr800/blob/main/cover-thompson.png )

 # Sapan Kumar
-I'm a Front-end developer with 1 years of experience in building responsive web pages.<br>
-Seeking for new opportunities and challenges that will expand my skill set.
+Front-End Developer with 3+ years of experience in developing & maintaining responsive and user-friendly websites.
+Skilled in HTML, CSS, JavaScript, jQuery, Bootstrap, Tailwindcss and Reactjs.
+Adept in collaborating with crossfunctional teams and working with designers and developers to create great user experience.

 ## About Me
 - 🔭 I’m currently working as Front-End Developer